anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

 #### Reason to not use Cloud Console:
 While Cloud Console may seem user-friendly for creating resources in GCP, we won't be using it.
 The reason being, creating resources in GCP often involves navigating through different pages, each with its own set of permissions.
 Depending on the user's level of access, they may not be able to view or access certain pages necessary to create a particular resource.
 It's important to have a number of permissions in place to ensure that a user can perform the actions they need to within the GCP environment.

+While in case of gCloud or Cloud Function API a user for example, can create a Cloud Function with a narrow set of permissions, which is not possible in case of Cloud Console.
+Cloud Function API narrows down the permissions even more, and that is a great thing.
+(See [APIs and Permissions Required for Deploying a Cloud Function via Cloud Function API (gRPC & REST)](#apis-and-permissions-required-for-deploying-a-cloud-function-via-cloud-function-api-grpc--rest) for more details)

-Our focus in this blog is on creating a Cloud Function using the least privileges possible.
-That's also the reason why attackers tend to use the gCloud command and Cloud Function API (via gRPC or REST) to create resources.
-Furthermore, attackers mainly gain access to a GCP environment using stolen or compromised authentication tokens (auth_tokens).
-Cloud Console doesn't support authentication via auth_tokens.
-As a result, attackers may prefer to use the gCloud command or directly call the Cloud Function API via gRPC or REST API to create resources because they offer more flexibility in terms of authentication and control.
+Attackers mainly gain access to a GCP environment using stolen or compromised authentication tokens (auth_tokens) or Service Account Keys.
+Cloud Console doesn't support authentication via auth_tokens neither Service Account Key.
+As a result, attackers may prefer to use the gCloud command or directly call the Cloud Function API via gRPC or REST API to create resources because they offer more flexibility in terms of authentication and control, and require narrow set of permissions.

 ### Ways to upload code in Cloud Function in GCP